AlBovo/AlBovo.github.io/content/en/ctf/nullconCTF2023.md

     }
 }
 ```
-After a few attempts, I noticed that the backend was checking certain parameters of the file, such as not being too memory-intensive, not having a traversal path in its name, having a `.gif` extension, and having the correct magic numbers for a valid `GIF` file.<br>
+After a few attempts, I noticed that the backend was checking certain parameters of the file, such as not being too memory-intensive, not having a traversal path in its name, having a `.gif` extension, and having the correct magic numbers for a valid `GIF` file.
 I also observed how it used `strtok()` between the file name and a null byte, taking the first part of the string as the actual file name.
 Following this observation, I was able to write a PHP reverse shell (which is in my [GitHub](https://github.com/AlBovo/CTF-Writeups/tree/main/nullcon%20CTF%202023) repository) named `rev.php%00.gif`.
-This file name successfully bypassed all the checks, and after the function execution, the actual file name would become `rev.php`.<br>
+This file name successfully bypassed all the checks, and after the function execution, the actual file name would become `rev.php`.
 As soon as I opened the file at the URL `images/rev.php`, I could execute commands in the shell as `www-data`.

 ### Loginbytepass